phpspec/phpspec/docs/cookbook/templates.rst

 **phpspec** uses three templates:
   - *specification* - used when a spec is generated using the `describe` command
-  - *class* - used to generate a class that is specced but which does not exist
+  - *class* - used to generate a class that is specified but which does not exist
-  - *method* - used to add a method that is specced to a class
+  - *method* - used to add a method that is specified to a class

 You can override these on a per project basis by creating a template file in `.phpspec` in the root directory of the project.
 For example, to add licence